 I see an error message I don't understand.
 What should I include when contacting support?

-Include: your project name, the URL of the app, what you did before the error appeared, the exact error message or a screenshot, and your account email.
+Include: your project ID, the URL of the app, what you did before the error appeared, the exact error message or a screenshot, and your account email.
 The more context you provide, the faster support can identify the issue.